 VirginiaLynne is an English professor specializing in abolitionist literature, slavery images and the Victorian period.

 In the "Declaration of Sentiments" that he wrote for the founding meeting of the American Anti-Slavery Society in December of 1833, William Lloyd Garrison clearly articulated the mission of the radical abolitionists: they were to transform America through the written and spoken word.
 They called it “moral suasion.”
 We might call it propaganda.
-The word these abolitionists wanted to spread was that slavery was sinful and must be abolished.
+These abolitionists wanted to spread the word that slavery was sinful and must be abolished.

 His Call to All Americans

 Having been raised in the household of a Baptist preacher after his alcoholic father abandoned the family, Garrison was steeped in the rhetoric of the King James Bible and revivalist preaching.
 His flair for dramatic and memorable speeches is evident even in his first issue.
 Here is his inspiring call to Americans to rise up to fight slavery:

 - We shall organize Anti-Slavery Societies, if possible, in every city, town and village of our land.

 - We shall send forth Agents to lift up the voice of remonstrance, of warning, of entreaty and rebuke.

 - We shall circulate, unsparingly and extensively, anti-slavery tracts and periodicals.

 - We shall enlist the PULPIT and the PRESS in the cause of the suffering and the dumb.
 (Liberator, Dec.
 14, 1833).

 The paper stated two goals: